indrz/indrz-doc/content/directions.md

 ## indrz Directions API

 Welcome to the indoor directions/ routing API.
-You can use this API to request indoor routes and directions.
+You can use this API to request indoor routes / directions across campuses and buildings indoors and outdoors.

 ### Retrieve directions using only coordinates and a floor number
 here is the regular expression